orsonteodoro/gcf2/README.md

 * Wrapper packages get Os but the core library that it wraps around may pile on more optimizations.
 * Frontend GUIs generally get Os.
 Frontends GUIs will get O2 if there is a slow down in scrolling.
 * Unpopular or infrequently used software get Os.
-* Packages that are IO bound get Os.
+* Packages that are IO bound or may use hard drive a lot get Os.
 * Most parser packages and non IO bounded searching get O2.
 * IO bounded searching like databases gets Os.
 * Programming languages will generally get O2.
 Programming languages packages will get O3 when it carries its own crypto libraries.